 4. Toenail Fungus Support (Limited Evidence)

-I flag this clearly: camphor is not a proven antifungal treatment, and severe or spreading nail infections warrant prescription antifungals and a podiatrist visit, particularly for anyone with diabetes or circulation issues.
+Camphor is not a proven antifungal treatment.
+Severe or spreading nail infections warrant prescription antifungals and a podiatrist visit, particularly for anyone with diabetes or circulation issues.

 If you do try a camphor-containing product on mild toenail fungus, consistent daily application over several months is the realistic timeline, since nails grow slowly.
 Keep the area clean and dry as a parallel measure.